rolandjlevy/express-api-for-jwt-demo/notes.md

 # Notes

 ### Todo
+- when registering, on success try to log out the previous user and log in new user.
+Go to login page and pre fill the fields
 - for /posts/:title endpoint, use _id instead of title
-- when registering, on success log out the previous user and log in new user.
-Go to login page and pre fill the fields

 ### Done
 - allow users to edit posts